-As you already know, with sudo privileges, we can perform any administrative tasks on Ubuntu systems.
-When creating a new users on your Linux box, they can't do any administrative tasks until you make them to be a member of 'sudo' group.
-In this brief tutorial, let us see how to add a regular user to sudo group and remove the given privileges to make it as just a normal user.
+As you already know, we can perform any administrative tasks with sudo privileges on Ubuntu systems.
+When creating a new users on your Linux box, they can't do any administrative tasks until you make them to be a member of sudo group.
+In this brief tutorial, we will look into how to grant and remove sudo privileges to users in Ubuntu and its derivatives such as Linux mint and Pop OS.

 Usually, we use 'adduser' command to create new user like below.